Mohawmmad/Ping-Time/README.md

 # Ping-Time
-A ping time Program, Measurers the saved IP in your Clipboard Free for all to use, I use it for CS:GO Faceit
-This is my first program after learning a little bit of java so some of the methods are funny and hilarious, but It works so the result only matters.
+Ping time meter the saved IP or Address in your Clipboard My first program after learning a little bit of java.
-Have fun gaming <3